-A grassy drainage swale can solve standing water problems.
+A grassy drainage swale can solve standing water and yard drainage problems.
 The advantages of a grassy swale are:

 - Nice appearance

 - Can run the lawn mower across a gentle slope

 Drainage Swale Construction Planning

 Before installing a drainage swale, consider the following factors:

 - Where is the water coming from?
 Standing rain water?
 Or is the water flowing onto the property from elsewhere?